4.3 The TUSNELDA DTDs in hypertext navigable format

 <name type=place>France</name>-based

-<name type=place>U.S.</name>-<name type=place>Japan</name> trade negotations
+type=place>Japan</name> trade negotations

-Forms not to be tagged as names
+be tagged as <name type=place>.

-Punctuation should be left as in the original text, except in the cases noted below.
+Punctuation should be left as in the original text, except in the cases

-Note that punctuation and special characters are treated by many corpus-handling tools as separate tokens.
-For example, a text such as
+Note that punctuation and special characters are treated by many corpus-handling

 <q>Ignorance is strength.</q>